wangyufei1989/MRST-HYD/README.md

 # MRST-HYD

-This repository contains the file for library: MRST-HYD, which is a toolbox for simulating offshore CO2 storage with hydrate formation
+This repository contains the file for library: MRST-HYD, which is a toolbox for simulating offshore CO2 storage with hydrate formation.

 **Installation**